message/iata/IS.md

 5. Passengers are subject to a COVID-19 PCR test upon arrival.
 - This does not apply to:
 - passengers younger than 16 years;
 - passengers who are not nationals or residents of Iceland with a COVID-19 vaccination certificate showing that they were fully vaccinated at least 14 days before arrival.
-They must not be arriving from Botswana, Eswatini, Lesotho, Mozambique, Namibia, South Africa or Zimbabwe.
 Details can be found at <a href="https://tinyurl.com/y4el6uru">https://tinyurl.com/y4el6uru</a> ;
 - passengers with a certificate of previous COVID-19 infection.
-They must not be arriving from Botswana, Eswatini, Lesotho, Mozambique, Namibia, South Africa or Zimbabwe.
 The certificate must be in Danish, English, Icelandic, Norwegian or Swedish.
 Tests accepted are:
 - positive COVID-19 PCR test result issued at least 14 days before arrival; or
 - presence of antibodies against COVID-19 measured by ELISA serologic assay.